BESSER-PEARL/BESSER/docs/source/buml_language.rst

 B-UML Language
 ==============

+B-UML (short for BESSER's Universal Modeling Language) is the base language of the BESSER low-code platform.
+This language is heavily inspired by UML but doesn't aim to be fully compliant with it.
+It doesn't aim to be "unified" but "universal".
+Meaning that it is (will be) composed by a set of sublanguages modelers can opt to "activate" for a given project depending on their modeling needs.

-B-UML is the base language of the BESSER low-code platform.
-This language (inspired by UML) is implemented in Python.
-The metamodel is summarised in the following figure (concepts shaded in blue inherit from *NamedElement*)
+B-UML is implemented in Python.
+The metamodel of the core of B-UML is summarised in the following figure (concepts shaded in blue inherit from *NamedElement*)

 .. note::
   This metamodel contains only the main classes, attributes, and methods of the B-UML language.
 For a detailed